 This article is the first in the series ‘Practices of Musicking‘, (re)thinking musical experience beyond limited understandings of ‘listening’.
-The series accompanies the theme of the upcoming first issue of Soapbox: ‘Practices of Listening‘.
-Read more about the issue here.
+The series accompanies the theme of our new, first issue of Soapbox: ‘Practices of Listening‘.
+Read here.

 The term ‘Musicking’ offers us plenty of opportunities to question what listeners can do with a certain sound, song or musical case.
 Coined by Christopher Small, the word encompasses various forms of musical experiences beyond simply composing and performing.1 Music becomes more than a social event, a structure or a memory – understood instead as something that is done by taking part, in any capacity and in any form, including listening.
 Small considers the apparent thingness of music as merely a figment of imagination, an abstraction of the action.2 So how might music exceed the conceptual ways of associations and become an abstraction of practice?
 Thinking more about this question led me to consider what I, as a listener, can do with certain sounds, especially sounds that are strongly attached to certain spaces.